sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 recording our dreams.
 Self-writing software will be easily available.
 Someone or something will be monitoring the public mood and releasing forecasts almost like weather forecasts.
-We may even have an interface to control thoughts, along the lines of CTRL-Labs^69^ and Emotiv.^70^ A lot more data will be available, and possibly accessible, for research.
+We may even have an interface to control thoughts, along the lines of [CTRL-Labs](https://www.ctrl-labs.com/) (not yet acquired by Facebook at the time of writing) and [Emotiv](https://www.emotiv.com/).
+A lot more data will be available, and possibly accessible, for research.
 But who will own the data and where will the talent and academic experts who can explore it be?